dahnaahn3/Pawgress/journals/dahna_ahn.md

 [Today, I worked on:
 - The team took on individual endpoints, solo work today
 - Completed POST, PUT, GET, DELETE API end points for the rooms table
 - Completed the GET, PUT, DELETE API end points for the pet table

 Ah ha moment: making sure to double check over capital vs lower letters ]

+## May 22 2023
+[Today, I worked on:
+- Creating table views of the Pets and Rooms
+- Pulling data from API endpoints

+Ah ha moment: Using the Promise.all to pull from multiple API endpoints ]

+## May 23 2023
+[Today, I worked on:
+- Creating all the pages for the trainer view
+- Creating all the tables needed and specific pet detail view

+Ah ha moment: Using templates for all tables and detailed views ]